SrGaabriel/clubs/README.md

 }
 ```

+Here you can replace `clubsVersion` with the latest version (`0.6-SNAPSHOT`).

+And if you only want to use the `common` module, you can just replace `clubs-client` with `clubs-common`.

 ## Thanks

-I got inspiration from [Hexalite](https://github.com/HexaliteNetwork/java-edition-network), a project I'm working on with [eexsty](https://github.com/eexsty/) and other amazing devs!
+I got inspiration from [Hexalite](https://github.com/HexaliteNetwork/java-edition-network), a project I'm working on with [eexsty](https://github.com/eexsty/) and some other amazing devs!